carynJohansen/old2/_posts/2015-01-01-ArtScienceHack.md

   creditlink:
 ---
 # Concept
 I have two really good friends that are both professional designers/artists living in Chicago.
 Every year over the holiday break we would discuss how fun it would be to do a collaborative project, but never got around to doing one because of our busy schedules.
 This year we planned a few months in advance to have a hackathon style four day work session between Christmas and New Years.
-We wanted to move as quickly as possible and make as many ideas happen as possible in our short timeframe.
+We wanted to move as quickly as possible and make as many ideas happen as possible in our short time frame.
 We discussed all of the different data sets that I had as part of various research projects and the ones that turned out to be most appealing were the high-throughput plant imaging data sets.

 # Crew
 [Johnny Clark](http://www.john-clark.org/) is an architect and designer currently working for [Jordan Mozer](http://mozer.com/).
-The Mozer firm's was our homebase for creativity, industrial grade internet, and organic shape object art inspiration.
-[Matt Harlan](http://matthewharlan.com/) is a freelance designer and screen printing extrodinaire.
+The Mozer firm's was our home base for creativity, industrial grade internet, and organic shape object art inspiration.
+[Matt Harlan](http://matthewharlan.com/) is a freelance designer and screen printing guru.
 Matt also works on this awesome architecture zine called [soiled](http://soiledzine.org/).
 And myself.

 ## Examples